PetrKocian/TeamMulticastProject/README.md

 This is the repository for the Multicast team's project for the course II1305 at KTH.

-The goal of the project is to implement a CoAP publish-subscribe model designed to communicate data published from a network of sensors through a broker to subscribed clients.
+The goal of the project is to implement the IETS's RFC for CoAP publish-subscribe as an API/library for general use, and then build a front-end client app to show live data published from a network of sensors through a broker to subscribed clients using the aforementioned API.
 The project is commissioned by the KTH Network Systems Laboratory.
 You can read more about it here: https://www.kth.se/cos/research/nslab

 You can follow along our Project progress here: